Meet Our Officers

-The Rev. Jon Scicluna joined the staff of Concordia Theological Seminary in October 2012 and serves as the vice president for Resource Development.
+The Rev. Jon Scicluna joined the staff of Concordia Theological Seminary (CTSFW), Fort Wayne in October 2012 and serves as the vice president for Resource Development.
 He is responsible for the day-to-day operations of the Advancement Office.

-He is a 2007 graduate of CTS.
-Prior to being called to the seminary, Scicluna served a dual parish in Tucson and Benson, Ariz.
+He is a 2007 graduate of CTSFW.
+Prior to being called to the Seminary, Scicluna served a dual parish in Tucson and Benson, Arizona.
 Before attending seminary, Jon served as a police officer in Michigan.
-At the time of his retirement he was the Law Enforcement Commander at the Washtenaw County Sheriff’s Office in Ann Arbor.
+At the time of his retirement, he was the Law Enforcement Commander at the Washtenaw County Sheriff’s Office in Ann Arbor.

 He and his wife, Linda, have two sons.
 David is a police officer in Texas and Christopher is a soldier in the U.S. Army.
 They are proud grandparent of three grandchildren.

 Rev. Brian T. Crane